John Edward (civil servant): Other activities

 John Edward served on the Presiding Officer of the Scottish Parliament's Commission on Parliamentary Reform which produced a Report on how the Scottish Parliament can engage better with the people of Scotland and how its work can be improved to deliver better scrutiny in 2017.

 He was a member of the Steel Commission on “Moving Towards Federalism” from 2003 to 2006, and a member of the Campbell Commission on “Home and Community Rule” from 2011 to 2012.

+John Edward is vice-chair of the Stockbridge and Inverleith Community Council.

-John Edward is a trustee of the Scottish European Educational Trust, a non-political charity which promotes unbiased education about Europe and the wider world and encourages language learning amongst young people throughout Scotland.
+He was a trustee of the Scottish European Educational Trust, a non-political charity which promoted education about Europe, languages and the wider world and which ceased operations in 2024.

+He is a member of the Scotland committees of the European Movement and Liberal International.

+He has written for Alcohol Change UK and was involved in the centenary commemoration of the Quintinshill rail disaster.

 He is a board member of the Association of Governing Boards of Independent Schools, and member of the Scottish Commission on School Reform, hosted by Reform Scotland.
 Colleges Scotland published an article in 2023 on the International potential of Scotland's Colleges.